epam/edp-install/docs/operator-guide/deploy-aws-eks.md

   ```

 3. Fill in the input variables for Terraform run in the `vpc/template.tfvars` file.
 Use the [vpc/example.tfvars](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/vpc/example.tfvars) as an example.
-Please find the detailed description of the variables in the [vpc/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/vpc/variables.tf) file.
+Please find the detailed description of the variables in the [vpc/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/vpc/variables.tf) file:

   ```tf title="vpc/template.tfvars"
   region   = "eu-central-1"